How To Have an Eco-Friendly Wedding

 You could also consider taking things al fresco.
 Booking a wedding at a national park, for instance, helps provide funding for its conservation – and you’ll save energy by cutting down on the amount of lighting you need.

 When choosing a dress, look for brands who are honest about their supply chain and opt for natural fibres – ideally organic.
 Eco-friendly brand Mother of Pearl has a beautiful bridal collection titled Pearly Whites (Gwyneth Paltrow is a fan), as does Stella McCartney.
-Halfpenny London has also just launched the Unveiled collection, which is all about repurposing fabrics and deadstock materials, with 16 new garments available.
+Halfpenny London also recently launched the Unveiled collection, which is all about repurposing fabrics and deadstock materials, with 16 new garments available.

 If you’re keen to take things even further, consider opting for vintage.
 The second-hand wedding dress market has soared in popularity recently, inspired in part by Princess Beatrice’s decision to borrow a dress from the Queen.
-Ok, so you might not be able to get a royal hand-me-down, but there are lots of great vintage dress sellers out there.
+OK, so you might not be able to get a royal hand-me-down, but there are lots of great vintage dress sellers out there.
 Check out Hardly Ever Worn It, Vestiaire Collective, Jane Bourvis and Open For Vintage – or, if you’d rather browse in person, head to sustainable wedding dress shop Brides do Good in Fulham.
 It sells pre-loved designer wedding gowns from brands including Vera Wang, Charlie Brear, Caroline Castigliano, Temperley, and Pronovias.

 It may look great in your wedding snaps, but traditional confetti is really bad for the environment: it’s difficult to clean, not biodegradable and will undoubtedly end up in landfill.
 There are plenty of eco-friendly alternatives though, such as flower petals, dried leaves or lavender, as well as biodegradable confetti made with natural, dye free materials.